amdev9/dapp-browser/docs/README.md

 ### Actions roadmap

-On dispatch action with propose answer dispatch openchannel(channelId).
-[UUID target store resolver](#uuid-target-store-resolver) is used to pass action to the right renderer process.
-Then we bind opened channels to provide `ipcCommunicator` communication abstraction.
+Sender dapp init communication with receiver dapp (`openChannelIntent` action).
+Main process propagate signal and dispatch two `openChannel` actions.
+[UUID target store resolver](#uuid-target-store-resolver) is used to pass action to the certain renderer process.
+Next we start procedure of bindChannels binding (`bindChannels` action dispatch).
+On success scenario we bind opened channels together and dispatch `bindChannelsSuccess`.
+So finally, we ready to provide communication abstraction for dapp developer  - `ipcCommunicator` instance.

 - openChannelIntent
 ```javascript